Soil microbiology: Commercial activity

-Almost all registered microbes are biopesticides, producing some $1 billion annually, less than 1% of the chemical amendment market, estimated at $110 billion.
-Some microbes have been marketed for decades, such as Trichoderma fungi that suppress other, pathogenic fungi, and the caterpillar killer Bacillus thuringiensis.
-Serenade is a biopesticide containing a Bacillus subtilis strain that has antifungal and antibacterial properties and promotes plant growth.
+Almost all registered microbes are biopesticides (biocontrol, bioprotection agents), now comprising about 10% of the global pesticide market.
+Some microbes have been marketed for decades, such as Trichoderma biofungicide fungi that suppress other, pathogenic fungi, and the caterpillar killer Bacillus thuringiensis.
+Serenade is a biopesticide containing a Bacillus subtilis strain that has antifungal properties and promotes plant growth.
 It can be applied in a liquid form on plants and to soil to fight a range of pathogens.
-It has found acceptance in both conventional and organic agriculture.
+It has found acceptance in both conventional and organic agriculture. and organic agriculture.

 Agrochemical companies such as Bayer have begun investing in the technology.
 In 2012, Bayer bought AgraQuest for $425 million.
 Its €10 million annual research budget funds field-tests of dozens of new fungi and bacteria to replace chemical pesticides or to serve as biostimulants to promote crop health and growth.
 Novozymes, a company developing microbial fertilizers and pesticides, forged an alliance with Monsanto.
 Novozymes invested in a biofertilizer containing the soil fungus Penicillium bilaiae and a bioinsecticide that contains the fungus Metarhizium anisopliae.
 In 2014, Syngenta and BASF acquired companies developing microbial products, as did Dupont in 2015.

 A 2007 study showed that a complex symbiosis with fungi and viruses makes it possible for a grass called Dichanthelium lanuginosum to thrive in geothermal soils in Yellowstone National Park, where temperatures reach 60 C. Introduced in the US market in 2014 for corn and rice, they trigger an adaptive stress response.

 In both the US and Europe, companies have to provide regulatory authorities with evidence that both the individual strains and the product as a whole are safe, leading many existing products to label themselves "biostimulants" instead of "biopesticides".

 When selecting a bacterium for disease control its other effects must also be considered.
 Some suppressive bacteria perform the opposite of nitrogen fixation (see above), making nitrogen unavailable.
-Stevens et al 1998 find bacterial denitrification and dissimilatory nitrate reduction to ammonium to especially occur at high pH.
+Stevens and collaborators found bacterial denitrification and dissimilatory nitrate reduction to ammonium to especially occur at high pH.